 In some cases you may be able to transfer the matter to the Victorian Civil and Administrative Tribunal (VCAT).

-If the debt is related to a credit contract you may be able to make a complaint to either the Financial Ombudsman Service or the Credit and Investments Ombudsman even after proceedings have been issued provided judgment has not been entered.
+If the debt is related to a credit contract you may be able to make a complaint to the Australian Financial Complaints Authority even after proceedings have been issued provided judgment has not been entered.
 Such a complaint will have the effect of putting the legal action on hold while the Ombudsman is dealing with the Dispute If you agree that you owe the debt, you should, as soon as possible after you have been served with the Court Complaint, negotiate and enter a written agreement with the creditor to pay the debt or an agreed amount by instalments or a lump sum.
 If you do not negotiate payment as soon as possible the creditor may enter judgment against you.
 You must ensure that the creditor files a Notice of Discontinuance with the court, which will stop the court action against you.

 Remember: this information only applies to the Magistrates’ Court of Victoria.
 Different rules apply to other courts and tribunals in Victoria and outside Victoria.
 You should always seek legal advice quickly if court action is threatened or taken against you.

 What can happen if judgment is entered against me?

 Once a court judgment has been made against you for payment of a debt, there are various steps a creditor (also known as a judgment creditor) may take to recover the money owed.
 Some common steps are summarised below:

 A judgment creditor may serve you with a summons to appear in Court to be questioned about your financial position.
 Failure to obey the summons may result in your arrest.